What Metal Turns Skin Green – How to Avoid It?

-What Jewelry Turns Skin Green
+What Metal Turns Skin Green

-Any jewelry that is made of copper or contains copper metal in significant portion like more than 25% is going to turn skin green.
+Any metal jewelry that is made of copper or contains copper metal in significant portion like more than 25% is going to turn skin green.
 This includes copper, brass and bronze jewelry.
 Apart, sterling silver and low purity gold like 9k or 10k can also turn skin green.

-Why Does Jewelry Turn Skin Green
+Why Does Metal Turn Skin Green

 Copper is also called a live metal.
 It means that it can actively react with atmospheric gases and pollutants to turn its color green.
 That’s why whenever copper is exposed to atmospheric gases i.e. when you go outside wearing copper jewelry, it becomes greens slowly.
 This process is known as tarnishing and can take time.
 But it can be fastened by a number of factors.
 These include:

-- Sweat
+• Sweat

-- Skin lotions or cosmetics
+• Skin lotions or cosmetics

-- Humidity
+• Humidity

-- Perfumes
+• Perfumes

 So, if you wear copper or copper based jewelry and use a lot of cosmetics where jewelry can come in contact, then it can turn skin green.
 People who get more sweat than others have more chances of green skin than ones who don’t get that much sweat.
 High humidity also increases the chances of green skin.
 All of these factors get combined and can fasten the process.